svmiller/svmiller.github.io/_posts/2021-01-22-a-tutorial-on-the-join-family-in-r.md

 Notice the number of rows exploded.
 You (well: I) screwed up.

 Thus, I encourage my student (and the reader) to take the initiative to know what your matching columns are beforehand and rename them to match before the merge.
-The `*_join()` functions in `dplyr` are smart enough to look for columns that have the same name.
+The `*_join()` functions in `{dplyr}` are smart enough to look for columns that have the same name.
 The user should likewise be smart enough to know that those are matching columns.
 Don't use the `by` parameter in a `*_join()` function unless 1) you must for whatever reason or 2) you're doing a parlor trick in R. On the second point, I only caution that parlor tricks in R are *my* domain and I'm quite protective of my turf.

 ### Think "Left-Handed" (i.e. Lean on `left_join()`)